 - Pooping (yes, your poop has weight)

 - Fat burning (more on this in a second)

 What Is Fat Loss?

 Fat loss is exactly what it sounds like.
 It’s the fat magically leaving your body through diet and exercise.
-In this case, fat loss almost always correlates with weight loss due to the nature of how the body works in terms of energy balance (more on this in a moment).
+In this case, fat loss almost always correlates with weight loss due to the nature of how the body works in terms of energy balance (more on this in a moment) and energy expenditure.

 The way fat loss happens is through a reduction in calories ingested, either through deliberately eating less than you normally do, through exercise, or a combination of the two.